nimbly/Syndicate/README.md

 }
 ```

 In this example, both the `Message` and the `EmailService` dependecies are injected - assuming the container has the `EmailService` in it.
+The `Nimbly\Syndicate\Message` instance can always be resolve without the need of a conatiner.

 ### Signals